Tarsus Medical Affairs

 • Meibomian gland disease (MGD)

-To be considered for review, the proposal must include a short abstract with study objective(s) and outcome measures.
+To be considered for review, the proposal must include a study synopsis, study objective(s), projected study timeline, and the amount of financial support requested in a budget sheet.

-For more information about our research grant program, please reach out to your Senior Medical Ambassador.
+For more information or for any questions about our research grant program, please email our Research Grants Department.

 Independent Medical Education Grants